kris-brown/cql_data_integration/README.md

 ![Demo](http://web.stanford.edu/~ksb/Demo_Result.png)

-There are many things we can check to see that the data was migrated properly (such as counting the number of letters in Reader's names + Novel titles and comparing to **Borrow**.*total_len*), and that attributes that could not have been populated were not (e.g. **Author**.*born*, **Chapter**.*page_start*).[^4]
+There are many things we can check to see that the data was migrated properly (such as counting the number of letters in Reader's names + Novel titles and comparing to **Borrow**.*total_len*), and that attributes that could not have been populated were not (e.g. **Author**.*born*, **Chapter**.*page_start*).<sup>[4](#myfootnote4)</sup>

 ### To do
 A tutorial example with merge, data-integrity constraints, generating SQL with Python, and connecting to arbitrary scripts for user-defined functions.
 For now the input files for the *science example* are the only help for doing these things.

 ## Further reading

 You can read the associated paper which discusses the *science example* in more depth and application of this technology to addressing data-sharing challenges in computational science [here](https://doi.org/10.1016/j.commatsci.2019.04.002) or on [arXiv](https://arxiv.org/abs/1903.10579).

+## Footnotes

-[^1]: This ID is only for internal bookkeeping and should not be part of the model (all IDs should be interchangeable with any other unique identifier).
+<a name="myfootnote1">1</a>: This ID is only for internal bookkeeping and should not be part of the model (all IDs should be interchangeable with any other unique identifier).

-[^2]: Note that the names _new_attr1_, _new_fk1_, and _new_ent1_ come from providing something to **Src** found in **Tar**, whereas _new_attr2_ would provide something to **Tar** not found in **Src**.
+<a name="myfootnote2">2</a>: Note that the names _new_attr1_, _new_fk1_, and _new_ent1_ come from providing something to **Src** found in **Tar**, whereas _new_attr2_ would provide something to **Tar** not found in **Src**.
 This is always meaningless for `Migrate`, but not for `Merge`; the same `Overlap` constructor is used for both `Merge` and `Migrate` because is a lot of overlapping information needed to do these operations.

-[^3]: Specifying identifying information for **Author** is what prevents us from having duplicates in the end.
+<a name="myfootnote3">3</a>: Specifying identifying information for **Author** is what prevents us from having duplicates in the end.

-[^4]: However, certain things may be confusing at first, like the three mystery authors with no information and three instances of **Library** which could not possibly have had corresponding data in **Src**.
+<a name="myfootnote4">4</a>: However, certain things may be confusing at first, like the three mystery authors with no information and three instances of **Library** which could not possibly have had corresponding data in **Src**.
 The key to understanding this behavior is understanding how CQL handles the enforcement of foreign key constraints.
 A cascade of events was begun by creating three **Borrow** instances without providing information about which **Library** the books were borrowed at.
 We don't know anything about those libraries, but we do know they must exist, so three records in **Library** are automatically generated (we don't have any reason to conclude they are the same library - all we know is that we know nothing about their details).
 Likewise, each of those libraries has a most popular novel (although we know nothing about it), so three records of **Novel** are automatically generated, which in turn generate the three authors that have no information.
 It is possible to write CQL input files that handle these nuances differently, but the strategy above could be seen as a strategy for dealing with unknowns with the fewest assumptions.